citruz/operating-system/README.md

-# Home Assistant OS for Rock Pi 4B+
+# Home Assistant OS for Rock Pi 4

 This is an unofficial fork of the awesome [Home Assistant Operating System](https://github.com/home-assistant/operating-system) which adds support for the Rock Pi 4 board family.

 ## Supported boards

-This is build is developed and tested mainly on the Rock Pi 4B+.
-However, users have reported that it also works on other boards which use very similar hardware:
+- Rock Pi 4A/4A+

-- Rock Pi 4B
+- Rock Pi 4B/4B+
-- Rock Pi 4SE
+- Rock Pi 4C
-- Rock Pi 4C+/OKdo Rock 4C+
+- Rock 4C+/OKdo Rock 4C+

-It might also work on other boards of the Rock Pi 4 family.
-Please try flashing it first before opening an issue.
-If it works, let me know so that I can add the board to the list.
+- Rock 4SE

-You have a different Rock Pi board and would like to run Home Assistant on it?
-Please open an issue to get in contact.
+This build is developed and tested mainly on the Rock Pi 4B+.
+I am relying on users to test and verify the images on other boards.
+If you encounter any issues or have a different Rock Pi board which you would like to be supported, please open an issue to get in contact.

 ## Installation